 - We are lobbying for the proper protection and sympathetic management of important wetland areas in Cyprus, notably the network of wetlands found in Akrotiri Peninsula, Oroklini Lake, Paralimni Lake, Larnaca Salt Lakes and other biodiversity-rich wetland sites.

 - We have been part of two large-scale site restoration projects in two IBAs/SPAs during the last decade: the LIFE Oroklini Project (2012-2015) and the Akrotiri Marsh Project (2015-2017) for the restoration and management of these important wetlands.
 These project successes were the result of working closely with relevant departments and other stakeholders and stand testament to the work that has been done to help these sites bounce back to life, giving birds and other wildlife a place to thrive in and people the opportunity to enjoy them.
+We are now part of a third project which aims to restore important habitats in Akrotiri and Cape Pyla (2021-2024).

 - We worked for the restoration of Mia Milia wetlands together with KUŞKOR, the Turkish Cypriot Society for the Protection of Birds and Nature, to tackle the threat to breeding birds at the site posed by predators such as foxes and feral cats.